 - Additional expenses due to events like death, sudden illness or injury, weather events, natural disaster, riot or strike

-- Cancellation costs to cover you for financial loss due to unforeseen cancellation
+- Cancellation costs to cover you for financial loss due to an unforeseen cancellation

 - Covers you for most countries in the world (they will never cover places like Somalia)